-Beginning January 2022, a capital reserve contribution of \$45 per month was billed to each resident in the Life Lease building in order to fund future capital expenditures required for the safe and effective operation of the building located at 172 Metcalfe Street.
+Commencing 2022, a capital reserve contribution of \$45 per month is billed to each resident in the Life Lease building in order to fund future capital expenditures required for the safe and effective operation of the building located at 172 Metcalfe Street.
 The capital reserve revenue is recorded on the statement of operations in other revenue.

 No capital expenditures were funded by these assessments during the year.
+Activity in the Life Lease Building capital reserve is as follows: